aquilax/eago/README.md

 * NEAT (NeuroEvolution of Augmenting Topologies)

 ## Note
-Simplicity is one of the top priorities of this framework; some decisions were made during the development for such reason.
+Simplicity and ease of use are the top priorities of this framework; some decisions were made during the development for such reason.
 * Genotype is only represented with binary string (at least for now).
 * Fitness values are always float64.

+## I NEED your support!
+If you're reading this, you probably have at least some knowledge in Evolutionary Computation and its application on optimization problems.
+I, myself, am still a student who is also studying the subject matter as I work on this project, and there is no doubt that Evolutionary Computation is a very broad subject; hence, there is a lot to cover in this framework.
+This isn't something that can be done by one person.
+More developers will be always appreciated!